element-plus/element-plus/docs/en-US/component/anchor.md

 :::tip

-Horizontal Mode does not support sublist slots
+Horizontal Mode does not support `sub-link` slots

 :::